 These elegant, restaurant-style Molten Chocolate Cakes are incredibly fast and easy to prepare and are sure to impress!
-Watch the quick video below and then scroll down for the complete step-by-step instructions and printable recipe.

 This magical chocolate dessert is one of the most elegant recipes in my collection.
 It is also happens to be one of the easiest.
 Molten chocolate cakes are on almost every restaurant menu these days so I’m sure most of you are familiar with these gooey little delights.
 This bake at home version rivals those fancy schmancy restaurant versions any day of the week.